ghjoss/ProductOfFour/README.md

-The product (P) of four integers in a consecutive aritmetic sequence (difference = "increment") added to the increment integer value raised to the fourth power is always a squared integer value.
+The product π of four integers in a consecutive aritmetic sequence (difference = "increment") added to the increment integer value raised to the fourth power is always a squared integer value.
 As an example: sequence 2 4 6 8  (increment = 2): 2 * 4 * 6 * 8 + 2^4 = 384 + 16 = 400